simonGoldstein/TerrorismData-ML/README.md

 ### About
 This is a machine learning project to both learn about machine learning through predicting information about terrorism attacks.
 We got our data from Kaggle.
+The Cookbook is the codebook from our dataset.
+The data is a link to kaggle.
+And my github copy is a link to this github.

 Link to [cookbook](https://start.umd.edu/gtd/downloads/Codebook.pdf)